NeilKhera/argus_stereo_sync/README.md

 $ cd argus_stereo_sync/libs
 ```
 - Untar the contents of the Jetson Multimedia API (A folder called jetson_multimedia_api, or formerly tegra_multimedia_api) here.
 Make to relabel the folder to jetson_multimedia_api if needed.
-> Currently the installation of the Jetson Multimedia API to the libs folder must be done manually.
-Automated installion is planned.
+> Currently, the installation of the Jetson Multimedia API to the libs folder must be done manually.
+Automated installation is planned.

-> We have utilised the API provided by Leopard Imaging with their adapter drivers (Please contact Leopard Imaging at sales@leopardimaging.com to get the most up-to-date drivers).
-We are unaware if any difference exists between this version and the downloads provided on the [Jetson Download Center](https://developer.nvidia.com/embedded/downloads).
+> We have utilized the API provided by Leopard Imaging with their adapter drivers (Please contact Leopard Imaging at sales@leopardimaging.com to get the most up-to-date drivers).
+We are unaware of differences (if any) existing between this version and the downloads provided on the [Jetson Download Center](https://developer.nvidia.com/embedded/downloads).

 ```sh
 $ cd /path/to/catkin_ws